 RCI faculty strive to build high levels of achievement among students as they develop and improve upon the five UCORE learning goals.
-To know whether we are successful or not, RCI leadership has developed in partnership with RCI faculty, WSU Libraries, and the Office for the Assessment of Teaching and Learning a robust and ongoing assessment program that provides faculty with measurable data that can help them make adjustments and improvements in their teaching.
+To know whether we are successful or not, RCI leadership has developed in partnership with RCI faculty, WSU Libraries, and the Office of Assessment for Curricular Effectiveness a robust and ongoing assessment program that provides faculty with measurable data that can help them make adjustments and improvements in their teaching.
 Our assessment results help us make decisions about continued training efforts and resources.

 Since its inception in 2012, the RCI program has had an opportunity to gather data, including assessment data, and to make adjustments based on that data, and we have seen some preliminary results from those adjustments.
 We have had measureable success in our efforts to: